 This pig’s story is not an isolated incident.
 To see his story in real life footage, see the videos linked below.
 From the mutilation of baby pigs to their transport without food or water to the gas chamber and scalding bath, every word is reality.
 This is not just happening in some far away land.

 These are videos of what’s called “processing a litter.
 It’s worth noting that all but one of these videos are by pig farmers who want to provide a positive image of this industry.

 In Canada pigs can travel for 36 hours without food or water, and cows can travel 48 hours.
-This video captures these beings as they approach slaughter as well as documents the efforts of activists to provide water and witness.
+The video post “Open Your Eyes” shows these beings as they approach slaughter, as well as documents the efforts of activists to provide water and witness.

 Pigs are supposed to be stunned by the CO2, heralded as “the most humane” method of slaughtering pigs.
 An Animal Liberation Victoria investigation proved them to be anything but.
 As with captive bolts, many pigs are fully conscious when their throats are slit and even as they enter the scalding baths.

-This video comes at a time when the treatment of pigs is trending around the world.
-Last month, Australian Animal Liberation succeeded in producing the above shocking footage.
+Last month, Australian Animal Liberation succeeded in producing the shocking footage see in “The Nicest Way to Die.”
 Today, Anita Krajnc’s criminal mischief charge for giving water to terminally dehydrated pigs continues to garner attention from the global press.

 Now is the time to speak up.
 The time is ripe for change.

-Please share this video & post far and wide to help give a voice to the over one billion pigs killed every year and subscribe for more vegan content every Monday, Wednesday and some Fridays.
-To support messages like this please see the support page or join us in the Nugget Army on Patreon.
+Please share this post far and wide to help give a voice to the over one billion pigs killed every year.
+To support messages like this please see the support page.